Luna Park, Alexandria

 Luna Park (also known as Washington Luna Park and Luna Park Washington D.C.) was a trolley park in Alexandria County, Virginia (now Arlington County) that operated between 1906 and 1915.
-Built as a way to attract business along the trolley line in Alexandria following the closure of nearby racing and gambling establishments, the Washington, Alexandria, and Mount Vernon Electric Railway (later the Washington-Virginia Railway) formed a company that constructed the amusement park for $500,000 in just three months.
-The park was designed by Frederick Ingersoll, who created similar parks throughout the country around the same time period.
+The amusement park was built for $500,000 in just three months by the Washington, Alexandria, and Mount Vernon Electric Railway (later the Washington-Virginia Railway), which was seeking to attract new businesses along its line after nearby racing and gambling establishments closed.

-Luna Park opened to the public in May 1906, and offered a variety of rides, performances, and music.
-Picnic grounds and sports fields also served visitors.
+Designed by prominent amusement-park designer Frederick Ingersoll, Luna Park opened to the public in May 1906.
+It offered a variety of rides, performances, music, picnic grounds, and sports fields.
 While it was briefly popular, the park was never a financial success, and visitors dwindled over the years.
 A fire destroyed the roller coaster in 1915, and the park closed soon after.
 Many of the attractions were disassembled in 1918, though remains of the park persisted at the site for decades afterwards.
 Part of the former Luna Park is now occupied by Arlington County's sewage treatment facility.

 Development

-In the late 19th century, the part of Alexandria County, Virginia across from Washington, D.C. near Long Bridge was known as Jackson City.
-The area was originally intended to be an industrial hub, but after the American Civil War and anti-gambling crackdowns in New Jersey and Washington, D.C., the area became known as the "Monte Carlo of the East".
-Jackson City became filled with gambling dens and racetracks.
-Though the Virginia Assembly banned most forms of gambling in 1892, the laws remained unenforced in Jackson City.
+In the mid-19th century, the part of Alexandria County, Virginia, across from Washington, D.C., near Long Bridge was dubbed Jackson City by developers who envisioned an industrial hub.
+Instead, the area filled with gambling dens and racetracks after post-Civil War anti-gambling crackdowns in New Jersey and Washington, D.C.
+Though the Virginia Assembly banned most forms of gambling in 1892, the laws remained unenforced in Jackson City, which became known as the "Monte Carlo of the East".

-In 1903, Crandal Mackey won the race for Alexandria County Attorney General on a progressive anti-corruption platform.
+In 1903, Crandal Mackey was elected Alexandria County Attorney General on a progressive anti-corruption platform.
 Mackey ordered law enforcement to clear out the gambling resorts.
-After the police did nothing for several months, Mackey assembled, deputized, and armed thirty residents himself.
-This group marched through Jackson City, smashing up the gambling dens they found.
+After the police did nothing for several months, Mackey assembled, deputized, and armed 30 residents who marched through Jackson City, smashing up the gambling dens they found.
 This and other raids shuttered the gambling industry in the area.

-The loss of business, especially to the now-closed St. Asaph Racetrack, prompted the Washington, Alexandria, and Mount Vernon Railway to seek a new way to attract customers.
-To that end, they constructed Luna Park in collaboration with the facility's designer and operator, Frederick Ingersoll.
-Luna Park was one of several amusement parks that Ingersoll built in 1905 and 1906, including Indianola Park in Columbus, Ohio, Rocky Glen Park near Moosic, Pennsylvania, and Luna Parks in Pittsburgh, Cleveland, and Scranton; by the time of Luna Park Washington's construction, he had constructed 43 such sites.
+The closures, particularly of St. Asaph Racetrack, prompted the Washington, Alexandria, and Mount Vernon Railway to seek a new way to attract passengers.
+To that end, they hired Frederick Ingersoll to design and operate Luna Park.
+Ingersoll had built some 40 other such parks; in 1905 and 1906 alone, these included Indianola Park in Columbus, Ohio; Rocky Glen Park near Moosic, Pennsylvania; and Luna Parks in Pittsburgh, Cleveland, and Scranton.